 There is attention paid to every detail, a welcome fruit basket, and our hosts even went the extra step to have chocolates on my pillow that meet my restrictive dietary requirements.
 I can’t imagine staying anywhere else if we go back to Whitianga.
-Click here to check availability at Water’s Edge.
+Reserve your stay at Water’s Edge here.

 Where to eat in Whitianga (if you are gluten-free)

 Whitianga offers a variety of dining options, covering the full gambit from cafes to more formal dining.
 As we had a massive breakfast at the B&B, we didn’t eat as many restaurant meals as normal.
 However, we did find one that you won’t want to miss

 - Blue Ginger (1/10 Blacksmith Lane, Whitianga) – Casual and relaxed, the Blue Ginger seems to be a locals’ favourite.
 Get there early so you don’t miss out, as my understanding is they do fill up nearly every night.
 Asian fusion featuring Polynesian, Thai and Vietnamese flavours, it’s great for sharing or getting your own meal.
 Nearly everything is dairy-free, and there are plenty of GF options as well.

 Save for later

 If you enjoyed this article, please share it on social media and save it for later on Pinterest.

 Which of these things to do in Coromandel will you try?

 For more on New Zealand, start here: New Zealand Road Trips: Itineraries for North or South Island Adventures, or you might like …